What are the Symptoms of Achilles Tendonitis?

 Useful in maintaining a stretch in the Achilles tendon during sleep.

 When is Surgery Needed?

 If the nonsurgical interventions above fail to restore the tendon to its normal condition, your physician may recommend surgery.
 The younger and more physically active you are, the more likely surgery will be the best option.
-The surgeon will make a small incision in the back of your ankle and sew the Achilles back together sometimes; they will need to sew other tendons in to make things even stronger.
+The surgeon will make a small incision in the back of your ankle and sew the Achilles back together, sometimes; they will need to sew other tendons into the Achilles tendon to make things even stronger.
 80 to 90% of the procedures are usually successful and should be performed within the four weeks of the injury.

 Why Choose Expert Foot Care from Total Foot and Ankle?

-At Total Footok and Ankle, we have a team of certified and immensely experienced foot and ankle surgeons.
+At Total Footok and Ankle, we have a team of experienced foot and ankle professionals, and Dr. Shields is certified in foot surgery and has many years of treating this and other conditions.
 We handle everything from simple to complex foot and ankle issues through our personalized approach to care that prioritizes safety and effectiveness.
 In addition, we enjoy a rich history of happy patients of all ages who have overcome their Achilles tendon disorder through our treatments.